 Follow GS1 barcode standards and HDA implementation barcode guidelines.

-If the product is determined to be suspect after communicating with the manufacturer, then the wholesale distributor will follow the relevant SOPs it has in place.
+If the product is determined to be suspect or illegitimate after communicating with the manufacturer, then the wholesale distributor will follow the relevant SOPs it has in place.

 General Data Remediation Practices